Fire iron: History

 The earliest and most primitive pokers were likely made from the same material as the fuel (that is, wood in the form of a hefty branch).
-This ersatz wooden-type fire-tool may be called a poker or a "firestick" in colloquial terminology.
-The first successful mass production of stokers as a part of an entire fireplace-regalia set was designed and manufactured in Cape Girardeau, Missouri by the RL Hendrickson Manufacturing Corporation in 1898 at a cost of US$1.
-Today, one of the sets in fair condition can garner more than US$3500 at auction.
+This wooden tool may colloquially be called a poker or a "firestick".
+The first successful mass production of stokers as a part of a fireplace-set was designed and manufactured in Cape Girardeau, Missouri, by the RL Hendrickson Manufacturing Corporation in 1898 at a price of US$1.
+Today, one of the sets in fair condition can fetch more than US$3500 at auction.